Undergraduate Level Courses

 Over 70 million people worldwide claim Irish ancestry – half of whom reside in the United States – making Ireland one of the most significant cases for diaspora study in modern history.
 What push/pull factors compelled the Irish to leave the island and circumnavigate the globe?
 Whether identified as ‘exile’ or ‘emigration’, this course will chart the transnational networks of Irish migration to the Global North (Australia, Canada, United States) and the Global South (Caribbean, Latin America, South Africa) in the eighteenth, nineteenth, and twentieth centuries.
 Exploring themes such as class, culture, conflict, race, and religion, the course will examine the diverse diasporic experiences of Irish migrants in ‘global cities’ – from New York to New Delhi – introducing comparative analyses with other ethnic identities and diasporic communities.
 Integrating an interdisciplinary range of primary sources – from the Irish government’s ‘Global Ireland’ policy initiative to the cultural records of U2 – students will interrogate representations of Irishness across the world in the twenty-first century.

 This course uses episodes in the History of the American West to examine how Americans have constructed a narrative of the historical past and what role myth plays in making these stories.
-It is not a survey of US Western History, but will focus on a handful of iconic or illuminating events and topics in order to understand both them, and the critical-thinking skills and methods of historical practice needed to interpret them.
+It is not a survey of US Western History, but will focus on a handful of iconic or illuminating events and topics in order to understand both them and the critical-thinking skills and methods of historical practice needed to interpret them.
 Students who complete this course will practice historical methods to understand the complexity and diversity of the American West’s past and future.

 The events and processes initiated by Christopher Columbus’s voyage in 1492 transformed the world of Columbus’s contemporaries and shaped the world we live in today.
-Drawing together the histories of four continents, Europe, Africa, North America and South America, this course explores the new Atlantic world created as a consequence of the Columbian encounter.
+Drawing together the histories of four continents, Europe, Africa, North America, and South America, this course explores the new Atlantic world created as a consequence of the Columbian encounter.
 History 106 examines the Atlantic world through the experiences of the people who inhabited it from the mid-fifteenth century through approximately 1900.
 The final two weeks explore the legacies of Atlantic history on Georgetown’s own campus and beyond.
 A volatile mixture of people and pathogens, of labor systems and crops, of nations, empires, and subjects, contributed to the painful and unexpected emergence of this new Atlantic world.
 The unforeseen and, for many, tragic consequences of this process of cultural conflict and exchange lie at the heart of this class.
 Topics will include the destruction and reconfiguration of indigenous societies, the labor migrations of Europeans, Native Americans, and Africans, the new and transformed societies that developed in all four continents of the Atlantic world, independence movements, piracy, slavery, abolition, disease, commodities, and different strategies of accommodation, resistance, and rebellion.

 Pacific World focuses on the Pacific Ocean world, which has historically been regarded as a vast and prohibitive void rather than an avenue for integration.
-Yet over the last five centuries motions of people, commodities, and capital have created important relationships between the diverse societies situated on the “Pacific Rim.”
+Yet over the last five centuries, motions of people, commodities, and capital have created important relationships between the diverse societies situated on the “Pacific Rim.”
 This course examines the history of trans-Pacific interactions from 1500 to the present.
 It takes the ocean itself as the principal framework of analysis in order to bring into focus large-scale processes–migration, imperial expansion, cross-cultural trade, transfers of technology, cultural and religious exchange, and warfare and diplomacy.
 This “oceans connect” approach to world history brings these processes into sharp relief while also allowing for attention to the extraordinary diversity of cultures located within and around the Pacific.

 This course is a general survey and explores the rich history of people living in Africa from very early times through the 19th century.
 We will focus our attention on several regional case studies, including the early urbanism and medieval states of the West African Sahel, equatorial societies and kingdoms of the southern savannas, the Swahili coast and its hinterland in eastern and central Africa, and the Kongo Kingdom and Atlantic slave trade.
-We seek to understand transformations common to early human histories, such as the emergence of food production or the rise of centralized states, as well as the situational and contingent nature of ethnicity, slavery, gender, and wealth and poverty in the African context.
+We seek to understand transformations common to early human histories, such as the emergence of food production or the rise of centralized states, as well as the situational and contingent nature of ethnicity, slavery, gender, wealth, and poverty in the African context.
 We will also consider social achievements particular to Africans’ history, such as the multiple inventions of heterarchical forms of governance.
-We will study how persistent ideas from western cultures shaped what outsiders thought they knew about Africans and their histories at the same time that we try to understand what Africans themselves thought about their own actions and those of their ancestors.
+We will study how persistent ideas from Western cultures shaped what outsiders thought they knew about Africans and their histories at the same time we try to understand what Africans themselves thought about their own actions and those of their ancestors.
 We will access these histories by analyzing a range of primary historical sources: archaeological artifacts and site reports, travelers’ accounts, art, oral traditions, photographs, the reconstructed vocabulary of dead languages, and many others.

 This course meets for five hours once a week for seven weeks: 1/8, 1/13, 1/27, 2/3, 2/10, 2/18, and 2/24, finishing before Spring Break.
-The five hour block will include some lecture, discussion, and lab activities.
+The five-hour block will include some lectures, discussions, and lab activities.

 The course is introductory, has no prerequisites, and assumes no prior knowledge of China or its language.
 The organization of the course is basically chronological, but within that framework we will be approaching China from a wide range of viewpoints, taking up political, economic, social, religious, philosophical, and artistic developments.
 In the fall semester, we covered the formation of China’s social, political, and philosophical culture(s), going as far as the consolidation of imperial autocracy in the Ming dynasty (14th-16th centuries).
 This term we will cover roughly four centuries: 1580-1990.
 We start with both the resilience and weaknesses of China’s imperial system during its final quarter-millennium, including the tensions between a “Middle Kingdom” vision of China as a unitary, advanced, and self-sufficient civilization and the realities of the Manchu Qing state as a multi-ethnic empire in growing competition with others.
 We then take up the challenge to China’s traditions and stability posed by internal developments as well as external economic and cultural penetration by a number of “outsiders” in the 19th century.
-We conclude with China’s 20th century experiments in forms of government and search for new directions in social and cultural development, so as to survive, and later thrive, in an increasingly interconnected global environment.
+We conclude with China’s 20th-century experiments in forms of government and search for new directions in social and cultural development, so as to survive, and later thrive, in an increasingly interconnected global environment.

 This course introduces students to the foundational events, concepts, and trends of historical change in Modern South Asia.
-The course has a particular focus on British imperialism but through subsidiary material students will familiarize themselves with the longue durée historical changes that made modern South Asia.
+The course has a particular focus on British imperialism but through subsidiary material, students will familiarize themselves with the longue durée historical changes that made modern South Asia.
 Every week, in the discussion, students will be introduced to long-term changes in the pre-colonial period to recognize how perceptions of the pre-colonial period impacted politics in the modern period under British imperialism.
 The course roughly begins when the Mughal empire starts tottering and ends with India’s liberalization of its economy, covering the pre-colonial period in brief, the colonial period, nationalist mobilization, partition, decolonization, and the vicissitudes of India’s democracy.
 Through this course, students will get a strong foundation in South Asian history and politics which will enable them to further explore the complex and diverse landscape that is South Asia.

 The aim of this course is to introduce Korean history to those students with little or no exposure to Korea and to challenge commonly held assumptions by those who do.
 The course will explore the cultural, political, and social impact of Korea’s internationalization from early modern times to the contemporary period.
-The first part of the course will explore the turbulent interplay between Chos?n Korea, dynastic overthrow in China, civil war in Japan, and the threat of Western imperialism.
-The second part of the course will focus on twentieth century Korea – the colonial experience, division, war, and relations between the two Koreas, Japan, China, Russia, and the United States.
+The first part of the course will explore the turbulent interplay between Chōsen Korea, dynastic overthrow in China, civil war in Japan, and the threat of Western imperialism.
+The second part of the course will focus on twentieth-century Korea – the colonial experience, division, war, and relations between the two Koreas, Japan, China, Russia, and the United States.

-The class seeks to familiarize students with, and help them contextualize, historical processes and phenomena such as colonialism and imperialism, industrialization, modern population growth, nationalism and the rise of the nation-state, great power politics, and the emergence of modern science.
+The class seeks to familiarize students with and help them contextualize, historical processes and phenomena such as colonialism and imperialism, industrialization, modern population growth, nationalism and the rise of the nation-state, great power politics, and the emergence of modern science.
 Its goal is to explain how the world got to be the way it is, with a particular focus on how social and ethno-cultural identities have been shaped–and have in turn shaped–political, economic, and physical environments.
 The Europe II sections offer an analysis of the significant political, social, economic, diplomatic, religious, intellectual, and scientific developments in European Civilization since the eruption of the French Revolution.
 Special attention is also paid to issues of class, gender, marginality, and the relationship of Europe to non-Western cultures.

 For College students, HIST 1504 fulfills the core requirement in History for a broad introductory survey; these students complete the requirement by taking HIST 1099.
 Using primary and secondary sources, this course explores the period from independence to the present.
-We begin with the independence movements against colonialism, and analyze the diverse roles of Creoles, priests, peasants, indigenous groups and enslaved people.
-Post independence, we will examine the dynamics of frontier societies, conflicts between conservatives and liberals, the phenomenon of caudillismo, and the challenges of foreign interventions.
-Turning to the twentieth century, the class will focus on case studies of nation-building, modernization, industrialization and the political and economic mobilization of the working classes in selected countries.
+We begin with the independence movements against colonialism and analyze the diverse roles of Creoles, priests, peasants, indigenous groups, and enslaved people.
+Post-independence, we will examine the dynamics of frontier societies, conflicts between conservatives and liberals, the phenomenon of caudillismo, and the challenges of foreign interventions.
+Turning to the twentieth century, the class will focus on case studies of nation-building, modernization, industrialization,n and the political and economic mobilization of the working classes in selected countries.
 We will also study the impact of the hegemonic role of the United States on Latin America.
 The course concludes by examining contemporary issues, including environmental protection, the participation of women, neoliberalism and globalization, criminal cartels, migration, and the flourishing of Hispanic culture.

 The course outlines the factors that have shaped the political and social features of the modern Middle East from 1500 to the present.
 Its geographic scope comprises the central provinces and territories of the former Ottoman and Safavid empires: Turkey, Iraq, Syria, Palestine, Egypt, Arabia, and Iran.
 The syllabus emphasizes three analytical themes: first, the historical evolution of “Middle Eastern” polities from dynastic and religious empires in the 16th century to modern “nation-states” in the 20th; second, the impact of industrial capitalism and European imperial expansion on local societies and their modes of production; and third, the socio-cultural and ideological dimensions of these large-scale transformations, specifically the rise of mass ideologies of liberation and development (nationalism, socialism, rights movements, political Islam), and the emergence of structural and social imbalances (economic polarization, cultural/ethnic conflicts, demographic growth, urbanization).